Not All Routines “Grow Up” To Be Habits

 - Reward: This is the physical or emotional result of your routine.

 Picture source: https://jmsbrdy.com/blog/habit-formation-as-analogy-for-machine-learning/

 The hardest part, at least when you are trying to kick a habit or form a new one, is obviously to execute the routine right after the cue and this is where choice comes in.

 “Habit,” “routine” or “ritual ” are words that we tend to use interchangeably, and even though they are connected, they are a bit different.
 The difference between a routine and a ritual is the attitude behind the action.
-While routines are actions to be done continuously—such as making your bed or driving to work—rituals are viewed as more meaningful practices which have a real sense of purpose so there is more motivation behind them.
+While routines are actions to be done continuously—such as making your bed or driving to work—rituals are viewed as more meaningful practices that have a real sense of purpose so there is more motivation behind them.
 Habits, on the other hand, do not require motivation, but if some routines or rituals eventually become healthy habits … great!!
-However, the focus must be on first creating routines, and as we all know, many factors will drive this.
+However, the focus must be on first creating ROUTINES, and as we all know, many factors will drive this.

 Here are 5 tips (most of which are cues) that can help to develop and maintain routines:

 Since we cannot depend on routines happening automatically, you must plan what you are going to do and when you are going to do it.
 Planning an action has been shown to boost the likelihood of follow-through.
 Even though this seems relatively simple, many still ignore it.
 Without a dedicated time reserved for your new routine, chances are it will be drastically delayed or you’ll never get done.

 The environment has a way of affecting our behaviour.
 For example, if dishes are piled up in your sink, your motivation to cook, if you planned on it, will be severely diminished.
 Places, people (and I’m sure you know some) or situations can all create environments that can affect you at any time.
 However, please understand that you have the power to choose.